Building Tests6 min read

 Mid-test rules

 Property changes are blocked during active GA4 tests.
-Otter A/B refuses to switch GA4 properties while you have any running tests using a GA4 goal — switching would mix incompatible event data.
+Otter refuses to switch GA4 properties while you have any running tests using a GA4 goal — switching would mix incompatible event data.
 Pause or complete those tests first.

 Disconnect is blocked during active GA4 tests.
 Same reason: pulling the plug mid-test would lose conversions on the Otter side and corrupt the result.
 Pause, complete, or archive the tests first.